 How to make bone broth on the stove

-Next, place the bones in a soup pot over medium heat and cover with filtered water until bones are just barely covered.
+Place bones in a soup pot over medium heat and cover with filtered water until bones are just barely covered.

 Add 2 TBSP of apple cider vinegar and gently stir.